Pacific Region Integrated fisheries management plan summary: Intertidal clams – March 1, 2026 to February 28, 2029

 General overview/introduction - IFMP section 1

-Three main species of intertidal clams (Manila, littleneck, butter) comprise the major portion of landings in commercial, recreational and First Nations’ food, social, and ceremonial (FSC) fisheries.
+Three main species of intertidal clams (Manila, littleneck, butter) comprise the major portion of landings in commercial, recreational and First Nations’ food, social, and ceremonial (FSC) and domestic fisheries.
 Intertidal clams are harvested by hand digging only during low tide cycles.
 Although the commercial clam fishery began before the turn of the century, landings were not reliably recorded until 1951.
-Manila clams were introduced inadvertently in the early 1900’s along with the introduction of Pacific oysters (Crassostrea gigas).
-The target species in the fishery was historically butter clams, however since 1971, strong markets and initially higher prices for littleneck and Manila clams have focused the intertidal fishery on these two species, and more recently, almost exclusively on Manila clams.
-Landings of butter clams have been low in recent years because of the high cost of processing and a shift in demand toward fresh steamer clams.
+Manila clams were introduced inadvertently in the 1930s along with the introduction of Japanese Pacific oyster seed (Crassostrea gigas).
+The target species in the commercial fishery was historically butter clams, however since 1971, strong markets and initially higher prices for littleneck and Manila clams have focused the intertidal fishery on these two species, and more recently, almost exclusively on Manila clams.

 Type of Fishery and Participants

-Although the intertidal clam fishery is small in relation to many other British Columbia fisheries, it is important to coastal communities and provides needed employment to many people as well as an important traditional food source for First Nations and recreational access.
+Although the intertidal clam fishery is small in relation to many other British Columbia fisheries, it plays an important role in coastal communities in BC, serving as a key traditional food source for First Nations and offering essential employment opportunities.
+It also provides recreational harvesting opportunities for the public.

 Commercial

 As of January 1, 2022, the authority under which a category Z2ACL is issued, was transferred from the Pacific Fishery Regulations to the Aboriginal Communal Fishery Regulations.
 This change removes the requirement for category Z2ACL licence eligibility holders to pay the licence renewal fee and to obtain a Fish Harvester’s Registration Card.
-As the First Nation is required to designate the category Z2ACL licence to an individual member, identify designated member on a designation list and that designated member must then carry identification when fishing that licence.
-See Commercial Harvest Plan (Appendix 1) for further detail.
+To designate the category Z2ACL licences, Nations are required to identify designated members on a designation list and designated members must then carry identification when fishing that licence.
+See Commercial Harvest Plan (Appendix 3) for further detail.

 Decontamination

-The decontamination (formerly depuration) fishery is part of the commercial intertidal clam fishery, conducted under specific licences at registered Depuration Plants and tenure holders.
-Access to beaches requires stock assessment, notification and reporting requirements that are different than the commercial competitive fishery and often occur during times when there are no clam harvest openings.
+The decontamination (formerly depuration) fishery is part of the commercial intertidal clam fishery, conducted under specific licences at registered Depuration Plants or by persons who have a lease or tenure and qualify for relay of clams.
+Harvests on marginally contaminated beaches requires stock assessment, notification and reporting requirements that are different than the commercial competitive fishery and often occur during times when there are no clam harvest openings.
 See Appendix 4 Decontamination Harvest Plan for further detail.

 Aquaculture